griddb/cli/Specification_en.md

 The following can be carried out by gs_sh.
 -   Operation control of GridDB cluster
+    -   Definition of GridDB cluster
+    -   Starting and stopping a GridDB node and cluster
-    -   Displaying status
+    -   Displaying status and logs
 -   GridDB cluster data operation
     -   Database and user management
-    -   Displaying collection and trigger
+    -   Container management
     -   Index setting, deletion
     -   Search using a TQL/SQL